Max Planck: Black-body radiation

 where h is the Planck constant, also known as Planck's action quantum (introduced already in 1899), and ν is the frequency of the radiation.
 Note that the elementary units of energy discussed here are represented by hν and not simply by ν.
 Physicists now call these quanta photons, and a photon of frequency ν will have its own specific and unique energy.
 The total energy at that frequency is then equal to hν multiplied by the number of photons at that frequency.
+He explained: "Radiant heat is not a continuous flow and indefinitely divisible. ...
+It must be defined as a discontinuous mass, made up of units all of which are similar to one another."
+He called quanta "the pennies of the atomic world."